 Perry perceptively analyzes the life and thought of this major black radical public intellectual, whom A. Philip Randolph called “the father of Harlem radicalism.”
 Harrison was “more race conscious than Randolph and more class conscious than [Marcus] Garvey “ and consequently Perry asserts that, through his oratorical skill and clarity of his writings, he became “the key link in the ideological unity of the two great trends of the Black Liberation Movement – the labor and civil rights trend associated with Martin Luther King Jr., and the race and nationalist trend associated with Malcolm X” . . . this landmark biography . . . contributes so much to the understanding of Harlem, Afro-American, and Afro-Caribbean history in the United States. -- Larry A. Greene, Seton Hall University

 "Hubert Harrison was one of the most gifted and creative intellectuals in the American Left and within black America in the twentieth century.
 Jeffrey B. Perry’s book presents a comprehensive analysis of the first phase of Harrison’s remarkable public career.
 Before Marcus Garvey came to Harlem in 1916, Harrison had blazed the trail as the leading voice of black radicalism.
 He founded the New Negro Movement and was a central antiwar leader during WWI.
 Perry captures Harrison’s brilliance, energy, and leadership during a remarkable period in African-American history.
-The outstanding scholarship of his study will reawaken popular interest in this remarkable figure." — Manning Marable, professor of public affairs, history, and African American studies, and director, Center for Contemporary Black History, Columbia University
+The outstanding scholarship of his study will reawaken popular interest in this remarkable figure." — Manning Marable, biographer of Malcolm X and former professor of public affairs, history, and African American studies, and director, Center for Contemporary Black History, Columbia University

 "'Politicamente, o Negro é a pedra de toque da moderna idéia de democracia.
 A presença do Negro põe nossa democracia à prova e revela sua falsidade...; (Harrison, New York Call, 1911).
 Com essa citação de extremo potencial crítico, Jeffrey Perry inicia o primeiro volume da biografia de um dos mais importantes e, ao mesmo tempo, um dos mais esquecidos ativistas políticos Negros em toda a história norte-americana: o caribenho Hubert Harrison.
 Intelecutal auto-didata, pensador independente, escritor, orador e educador ingular, que chegou aos Estados Unidos em 1900, e transformou-se num dos principais opositores da chamada “supremacia branca”, denunciando todas as suas perversas consequências para a América. . . .
 Brevemente será lançado um segundo volume que retratará os últimos anos da vida de Harrison, de 1918 a 1927, período em que ele editou a revista militante New Negro, tornouse o principal editor do Negro World, ligado à Marcus Garvey, e publicou seu livro When Africa Awakes.
 Dada a qualidade demonstrada no volume 1, será impossível, agora, fecharmos os olhos para sua continuação." -- Elena Pajaro Peres, Sankofa: Revista de História da África e de Estudos da Diáspora Africana (São Paulo, Brasil), Ano 3, No. 05, Julho, 2010